surya-scsvmv/DSA/README.md

 # 🧠 Data Structures and Algorithms (DSA) Lab Record

-This repository contains all my **Data Structures and Algorithms (DSA)** lab programs written in **C**, implemented from scratch to understand how core data structures work internally.
+This repository contains all my **Data Structures and Algorithms (DSA)** lab programs written in **C**, implemented from scratch to understand how each data structure works internally.

 ---

 ## 📘 Overview

-All programs were developed as part of the **DSA Laboratory** under the
+These programs were developed as part of the **DSA Laboratory** under the
 **Department of Computer Science and Engineering (Artificial Intelligence and Data Science)** at **SCSVMV University**.

-The experiments cover essential concepts such as searching, stacks, queues, string processing, singly linked lists, and doubly linked lists.
+The record covers essential concepts such as searching, stacks, queues, string operations, linked lists, tree traversals, and sorting algorithms.

 ---